 South Carolina Workers’ Compensation Attorney – Contact Hundley Law LLC

 Even though a broken bone may not seem like a very serious injury, it will need medical treatment and can cause many challenges in your life.
 If you broke a bone or suffered any other type of injury on the job and your employer is being difficult in covering your expenses and providing workers’ compensation benefits, you should call a South Carolina workers’ compensation attorney right away.
-At the Law Office of Walter Hundley, we help many workers receive proper benefits, so please do not wait to call us at 843-723-1995 or 866-723-1995 for a free consultation.
+The Law Office of Walter Hundley is a workers’ compensation firm located in Charleston, South Carolina.
+We help many workers receive proper benefits, so please do not wait to call us at 843-723-1995 or 866-723-1995 for a free consultation.